DBE compliance for transit

 Procurement process

 The DBE requirements include provisions that must be addressed in the procurement process.
 These provisions include required contract clauses, contract goal-setting, and required information from bidders.
 The required contract clauses address non-discrimination, Transit Vehicle Manufacturer (TVM) certification, termination, and remedies for prime contractors that do not comply.
 Prompt payment by prime contractors to their subcontractors is also required, including the return of retainage.
 While separate contract goals are not required on each contract, if a contract specific goal is established, additional information must be collected from bidders prior to contract award.
+The WisDOT transit website has information on transit procurement procedures.

 State program